zcomert/interactive-image-segmentation/README.md

 # interactiveImageSegmentation
- An interactive Matlab app for segmentation
+ An interactive Matlab app for image segmentation.